Bombay Gymkhana

-The Bombay Gymkhana, established in 1875, is one of the premiere gentlemen clubs in the city of Mumbai, India.
-Bombay Gymkhana Rugby Club (rugby union) are tenants.
+The Bombay Gymkhana, established in 1875, is a premier private members' club in the city of Mumbai, India.

-It is located in the Fort area of South Mumbai area and was originally built as a British-only club, designed by English architect, Claude Batley.
+It is located at the triangular end of Azad Maidan in the Fort area of South Mumbai and is in close proximity of Chhatrapati Shivaji Maharaj Terminus.
+It was originally built as a British-only gentlemen's club, designed by English architect, Claude Batley.

-The Gymkhana's Grounds offers its members various sporting facilities like rugby, football, cricket, swimming, tennis, badminton, squash and also has a fitness centre.
-It is located at the triangular end of Azad Maidan and is in close proximity of Chhatrapati Shivaji Maharaj Terminus.
+The club grounds offers various sporting facilities for rugby, football, cricket, swimming, tennis, badminton, squash and a fitness centre for its members.
 The club regularly conducts sporting events and tournaments for its members and admission to the club is reserved by membership.
+Bombay Gymkhana Rugby Club (rugby union) is a tenant.